ibm-cloud-docs/appid/enterprise.md

 The assertions that do not correspond to any of the standard names are ignored by default, but if your SAML provider returns other assertions, it is possible to obtain the information when a user logs in.
 By creating an array of the assertions that you want to use, you can [inject the information into your tokens](/docs/services/appid?topic=appid-customizing-tokens#customizing-tokens).
 But, be sure not to add more information than necessary to your tokens.
 Tokens are usually sent in http headers and headers are limited in size.
 {: tip}

 ### What does the flow look like?
 {: #saml-flow}

-Although {{site.data.keyword.appid_short_notm}} and your identity provider use the SAML framework to authenticate the user, {{site.data.keyword.appid_short_notm}} still uses the more modern OAuth 2.0/ OIDC framework to exchange security tokens with the application.
+Although {{site.data.keyword.appid_short_notm}} and your identity provider use the SAML framework to authenticate the user, {{site.data.keyword.appid_short_notm}} still uses the more modern OAuth 2.0/ OIDC framework to exchange security tokens with your application.
 Check out the following image to see a detailed flow of information.

 ![SAML enterprise authentication flow](/images/ibmid-flow.png){: caption="Figure 1.
 How an enterprise SAML authentication flow works" caption-side="bottom"}

 1. A user access the login page or restricted resource on their application, which initiates a request to the {{site.data.keyword.appid_short_notm}} `/authorization` endpoint through either an {{site.data.keyword.appid_short_notm}} SDK or API.
 If the user is unauthorized, the authentication flow begins with a redirect to {{site.data.keyword.appid_short_notm}}.
-2. {{site.data.keyword.appid_short_notm}} generates a SAML authentication request (AuthNRequest) and the browser automatically redirects the user to the SAML identity provider.
+2. {{site.data.keyword.appid_short_notm}} generates a SAML authentication request (`AuthNRequest`) and the browser automatically redirects the user to the SAML identity provider.
 3. The identity provider parses the SAML request, authenticates the user, and generates a SAML response with its assertions.
 4. The identity provider redirects the user and the response back to {{site.data.keyword.appid_short_notm}} with the SAML response.
 5. If the authentication is successful, {{site.data.keyword.appid_short_notm}} creates access and identity tokens that represent a user's authorization and authentication and returns them to the app.
 If the authentication fails, {{site.data.keyword.appid_short_notm}} returns the identity provider error code to the app.